Gajol/balance/_books/Think-Fast-Think-Slow.md

 ### Legal Scholar

-- [^Sunstein]: [Case Sunstein](https://en.wikipedia.org/wiki/Cass_Sunstein): Case Sunstein is a Regulatory and Constitution Law expert.
+- [Case Sunstein](https://en.wikipedia.org/wiki/Cass_Sunstein): Case Sunstein is a Regulatory and Constitution Law expert.
 Sunstein believes risk assessment can be objective by science, expertise and careful deliberation.
 Contract to Slovice[^Slovic] who believes risk and its measurement is subjective.
 2014 - most frequently cited American legal scholar by a wide margin.
 Brings [behavioral economics](https://en.wikipedia.org/wiki/Behavioral_economics) to bear on law, suggesting that the "rational actor" model will sometimes produce an inadequate understanding of how people will respond to legal intervention.

 ### Statisticians